 All units have working smoke detectors on each floor with a carbon monoxide detector located on the second floor.
 Only 3 bedroom townhomes have powder room on main floor.

-Our Pet Policy includes one small dog that must be 30 pounds or under and 2 indoor cats.
+Our Pet Policy includes one dog with a maximum weight of 50 pounds and 2 indoor cats.

 We do have a play area located behind the community centre.